kurmasz-assignments/cis452-lab-9-memory-map/README.md

 Synthesize all of this information to help create your annotated diagram.
 Make sure the output of your program agrees with the information from other sources, such as `/proc/PID/maps`.

+As you do this, run your sample program multiple times.
+Notice that the dynamic segments appear to "hop around" or re-locate in memory.

+2. What's going on here, and why?
+(Hint: google "address obfuscation")

-2. Add your diagram to your report.
+3. Add your diagram to your report.
    Include enough details (and possibly source code) so that I know how you found the information.

 Upload your writeup with the answers to the numbered questions, code samples, and screenshots of your running program below.